vogr/UDP-echo-client-server/README.md

 ## Technical notes

 * The client is able to send packets over IPv4 and IPv6.
-The preferred protocol is not defined however, the first successful connection using an address returned by `getaddrinfo` will determine the protocol used.
+The preferred protocol is not defined however, the first address returned by `getaddrinfo` will determine the protocol used.
 * The client uses `poll()` to monitor both stdin and the UDP socket.
 When any of these two streams can be read, it processes the new data.
 * The server uses a single IPv6 socket to communicate with both IPv4 and IPv6 clients.
 It relies of the in-kernel mapping mechanism which presents IPv4 addresses as IPv6 addresses on the socket.
 See [RFC 3493 §3.7](https://tools.ietf.org/html/rfc3493#section-3.7) and [RFC 3493 §5.3](https://tools.ietf.org/html/rfc3493#section-5.3) for details.